sentrysoftware/metricshub-community-connectors/src/site/markdown/develop/index.md

-keywords: develop, connector, yaml, syntax, community, custom
+keywords: develop, yaml, syntax, community, custom
 description: Master connector creation for MetricsHub.
 Dive into monitoring, from basic to advanced concepts.
 Perfect for MetricsHub enthusiasts and community contributors.

 # Connector Design Guide